Photos: Rowan deputy's funeral procession passes through downtown Salisbury - Salisbury Post

 He came to the Rowan County Sheriff’s Office in 2012 as a reserve deputy.
 He became a full-time sheriff’s deputy in 2015.

-In front of the Rowan County Sheriff’s Office on Thursday, a Salisbury Fire Department ladder truck hoisted an American flag over the intersection of of Liberty and North Main streets.
+In front of the Rowan County Sheriff’s Office on Thursday, a Salisbury Fire Department ladder truck hoisted an American flag over the intersection of Liberty and North Main streets.
 The funeral procession’s route started at Powles Staton Funeral Home in Rockwell, made a pass by the Sheriff’s Office and turned right at the Square toward Omwake-Dearbon Chapel at Catawba College, where services were held.

 Halfway through campaign, Rowan County United way at 44% of goal